Hello and welcome to the Newsnight Review. I’m Kirsty Wark.

 More than that, his intimate knowledge of (and love for) the sport comes through in the text.
 Explanations of (at times) complex concepts, dotted with humour and unusual similes, are clearly coming directly from the cyclist, rather than being translated by a ghost writer with less en-cycle-paedic knowledge.

 If you’re interesting in the science of cycling performance, but would rather it were told through the lens of personal experience, rather than in the form of a training handbook or a science textbook, then this is the book for you.
 If you’d like to give it a whirl, here is the Amazon link again.

-If you’d like to see more cycling books that I’ve enjoyed, and would recommend, head over to the Sportive Cyclist Book Club page.
+If you’d like to see more cycling books that I’ve enjoyed, and would recommend, head over to my post on the best cycling books.
 Let me know what you think, and if there are any books I should read and add to the list.